vojtapolasek/vojtux/docs/en/handout.md

 The message similar to "press F12 for boot menu" will appear for a few seconds.
 The message can look differently on each computer, therefore I can't unfortunately tell you what to exactly look for.
-Remember the key displayed within the message, you will use it each time you will launch Fegora from the USB drive.
+Remember the key displayed within the message, you will use it each time you will launch Vojtux from the USB drive.

 If you do not manage to press the designated key, don't worry.
 Your regular operating system will launch.
 Turn off the computer, turn it on again and repeat the process.